How Long Does IT Take to Become a Registered Nurse?

 Learn about the education and preparation needed to become a registered nurse.
 Get a quick view of the requirements as well as details about schooling, job duties, and licensure to find out if this is the career for you.

 The timeline for becoming a registered nurse (RN) varies according to what type of formal education program an individual chooses.
 Aspiring RNs have their choice of 2-year associate's degree programs or 4-year bachelor's degree programs in nursing to gain training in this field; less commonly available are 3-year diploma programs held at hospitals.

+To be eligible for these programs, applicants must have a high school diploma or it's equivalent.
 In addition to completing formal education, candidates must pass a national licensure exam to become licensed RNs.
-Depending on the state, some additional licensure requirements may apply.
-RNs who want to specialize in a particular area of nursing, like AIDS, oncology or pediatric nursing, may pursue certification in their specialty.
+Depending on the state, additional licensure requirements may apply.
+RNs who want to specialize in a particular area of nursing, like AIDS, oncology or pediatric nursing, can pursue certification in their specialty.

 Associate's Degree in Nursing

 An Associate's Degree in Nursing (AND) can be earned at both 2-year community colleges and 4-year learning institutions.
 ADN programs generally take two or more years to complete and include classroom education in addition to clinical training in a healthcare setting.
 Students explore topics in nursing skills, human anatomy, and health assessments.

 Bachelor of Science in Nursing